nerdyworm/dq/README.md

 It also has a testing adapter which allows you to run test synchronously.

+# TODO

+- process that polls for jobs that have timed out and restarts them

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed